-- Applicants are required to declare unspent criminal convictions within the application process, prior to starting their course.
-A course and/or residential accommodation offer may be refused for applicants with certain unspent criminal convictions so as to safeguard the whole student community.
-All applicants who declare an unspent criminal conviction are required to complete a Criminal Record Disclosure form providing details of the conviction.
-This will be reviewed by the Cross College Safeguarding Group to reach a decision. - It is our policy that all those who apply to study with the College are required to disclose any unspent criminal convictions on the Criminal Record Disclosure Form (CRDF).
-(Annex A).
-Failure to disclose, or subsequent discovery of a conviction, will be treated seriously and may result in a student being withdrawn from their course. - The College aims to ensure that all applicants who make a disclosure of a criminal record, have access to a fair and confidential admissions process, while preserving the College's duty of care to the entire student and staff community. - The College recognises that access to education and training is one key element in the effort to assist those with a criminal record not to reoffend and to move on in life. - Having a criminal record will not prevent an applicant from being considered by the College, nor will the information disclosed necessarily prevent a person from studying on the course of their choice.
+- Applicants are required to declare criminal convictions within the application process, prior to starting their course.
+A course and/or residential accommodation offer may be refused for applicants with certain criminal convictions so as to safeguard the whole student community.
+All applicants who declare an unspent criminal conviction are required to meet with the safeguarding team prior to curriculum interview. - It is our policy that all those who apply to study with the College are required to disclose any unspent criminal convictions on the Criminal Record Disclosure Form (CRDF).
+(Annex A) Failure to disclose, or subsequent discovery of a conviction, will be treated seriously and may result in a student being withdrawn from their course. - The College aims to ensure that all applicants who make a disclosure of a criminal record, have access to a fair and confidential admissions process, while preserving the College's duty of care to the entire student and staff community. - The College recognises that access to education and training is one key element in the effort to assist those with a criminal record not to reoffend and to move on in life. - Having a criminal record will not prevent an applicant from being considered by the College, nor will the information disclosed necessarily prevent a person from studying on the course of their choice.
 However, depending on the course, there may be occasions whereby a conviction may preclude an applicant from enrolling on that course.
-In such cases, the College will discuss this with the applicant and will endeavour to offer appropriate alternatives. - The information disclosed on a criminal conviction is 'sensitive personal data' under the terms of the Data Protection Act 2018.
-The College will ensure that all such information is processed, stored and protected in accordance with the College's Data Protection Policy, the FE Retention and Disposal Schedule and the College Privacy Statement. - The documents relating to unsuccessful applicants will be destroyed no later than 28 days after the Safeguarding Panel decision being communicated to the applicant, except for the record of the decision itself.
-The notes of the Safeguarding Panel will include minimal information:
+In such cases, the College will discuss this with the applicant and will endeavour to offer appropriate alternatives.